Soufi4ne/pokereact/readme.md

 The directory must be `client`

 > In this part, no rules, the purpose is to use basic stuff that you learn from React to create a sexy app.
+> The client is another directory, you'll not have react code on the server

 ### Images